Teversal is a unique place whose history, like so many others, is in danger of being lost to future generations.

 A number of historical research projects have been completed and you can find out more by clicking on the links below:

-Two projects have already been completed - a small, illustrated booklet describing the history of the Manor Room (once a school now the village hall) and a DVD bringing historic film of Teversal up to date - both of which are on sale to the public.
+Two other, more significant projects were completed some time ago - a small, illustrated booklet describing the history of the Manor Room (once a school now the village hall) and a DVD bringing historic film of Teversal up to date - both of which are on sale to the public.